 Surely, as time passes, if you neglect these two items, your chinchilla may feel neglected or depressed.

-If your chinchilla doesn’t get the nutrition and hygiene care they need, it can lead to health and mental concerns.
+If your chinchilla doesn’t get the nutrition and hygienic care it needs, it can lead to health and mental concerns.

 Stay on top of these things, and you won’t have anything to worry about.

-The last significant piece of advice I can give you after adopting a chinchilla to avoid depression and other social issues is to pay attention.
+The last significant piece of advice I can give you to avoid depression and other social issues in your chin is to pay attention.

 Don’t neglect your chinchilla.

-Perhaps it’s nothing at all related to depression, and they are sick and need medical attention from a vet.
+Perhaps it’s nothing at all related to depression, and it is sick and needs medical attention from a vet.

-Nonetheless, you will never know if you aren’t paying attention, so be sure to tabs on what’s going with your chinchilla daily.
+You will never know if you aren’t paying attention, so be sure to tabs on what’s going on with your chinchilla daily.

 This is going to help strengthen the bond for years to come.